The problem with God

 - The Elemental Dragons serve the same purpose for Gaia sometimes, with most of her being out in the Wyld, but are both a lot less fractious and a lot less likely to actually DO anything.

 - Exalted has a lot of this.
 The gods were created to be the Council while the Primordials went off having their own fun, mostly playing the Games of Divinity (aka the Cosmic X-Box).
 The Incarnae (the highest gods) created the Exalted to take down the Primordials and then manage Creation as a new Council so the Incarnae could play the X-Box instead.
 And then the Sidereals rose against the Solars and threw them down, opting to take over the Council in turn because the Solars were going mad with power.
 Exalted history is one big succession of revolutions as the Council decides to off its superiors or is offed itself before it can do so.
-Meanwhile everyone else in the Celestial Bureaucracy just covers their heads and waits for the noise to die down before getting back to work.
+Meanwhile everyone else in the Celestial Bureaucracy just covers their heads and waits for the noise to die down before getting back to work (or to avoiding it).

 - The seven Continental Principalities from Angels In America: America, Africanii, Europa, Asiatica, Australia, Oceania, and Antarctica.